silvaren/scala-lambda-minimal/README.md

 # scala-lambda-minimal

 I like to have a clean frame to work from so that I don't have to worry too much about some implementation details, so here is a very small Scala project meant to work as an AWS Lambda function.
+This is largely based on the [example given by AWS](https://aws.amazon.com/blogs/compute/writing-aws-lambda-functions-in-scala/).

 All you have to do is to have Scala's SBT build tool installed and run: